wang0324/AnimalTracking/README.md

 * [jogl](http://jogamp.org/jogl/www/) - wrapper library
 * [video](https://processing.org/reference/libraries/video/index.html) - video capturing

+## Contributing

+This project is currently open source are free for anyone to contribute.
+Simply create a new branch, make a pull request, and I will verify whether or not the edits are valid.

 ## Authors

 * **David Dobervich** - *Framework and UI* - [ddobervich](https://github.com/ddobervich)